Xiobe/Microsoft365-Hunting/lolbas_certutil.md

 ```

 This gets detected and prevented by Microsoft Defender but (16th of January 2025) instead of detecting the download using a lolbin it named the incident `Defender prevented execution of 'Trojan:Win/Ceprolad.A' in the command line ...`.
 It tags it as a `low` priority event since it got prevented.
+I attempted to do a localhost download, but that failed too, the block is thus not on the fact the url is public or local.

 ## Download file from Internet Case 2